 Choosing a Cosigner

-Many students opt to have a parent or close family member cosign their loans.
+Many students opt to have a close family member or parent cosign their loans.
 Cosigners are typically chosen because they have a strong financial history and a close relationship with the primary applicant.

 When borrowing a private student loan with a cosigner, it’s a good idea to review each company’s cosigner release policy.
 Some companies allow it but with strict requirements, while others don’t offer the option to release a cosigner at all.